top of page

 My Philosophy

 My approach is informed by my interest in nature and wildlife, organic gardening, restorative and regenerative agriculture, soil health, no-dig gardening, rewilding, ecosystem restoration, conservation and planting design.
-I think it's really important to have access to naturally beautiful spaces where we can be quiet, calm and peaceful.
 I aim to work with and within nature and natural cycles and systems as much as I practically can.
 I don't use chemicals at work at all and I strive to put wildlife and soil health first.
+My research and experience has convinced me that the use of chemicals and (in many cases) synthetic fertilisers is misguided and counter-productive.
 There is always something you can do to help nature, even with very small space or budget.
 I work in gardens of all sizes and I welcome enquiries from people with small gardens and small projects, as much as from those with bigger spaces and ideas.

 How did I become a Horticulturist?